leaflabs/leaflabs-docs/source/libmaple/overview.rst

 Design Goals
 ------------

-The central goal of the libmaple project is to provide a pleasant, consistent set of interfaces for dealing with the various peripherals on the STM32 line.
+The central goal for libmaple proper is to provide a pleasant, portable, and consistent set of interfaces for dealing with the various series of STM32 microcontrollers.
+We want to make it easy to write portable STM32 code.
+To enable that, we've abstracted away many hardware details behind portable interfaces.
+We also want to make it easy for you to get your hands dirty when need or desire arises.
+To that end, libmaple makes as few assumptions as possible, and does its best to get out of your way when you want it to leave.

 Let's start with the basics.
 If you're interested in low-level details on the STM32, then you're going to spend a lot of quality time wading